troglobit/finit/docs/config.md

 * `include <CONF>`
   Include another configuration file.
 Absolute path required.

+* `log size:200k count:5`

+  Log rotation for run/task/services using the `log` sub-option with redirection to a log file.
+Global setting, applies to all services.

 * `tty [LVLS] <DEV> [BAUD] [noclear] [nowait] [nologin] [TERM]`
   `tty [LVLS] <CMD> <ARGS> [noclear] [nowait]`
   The first variant of this option uses the built-in getty on the given